astorDev/fluenv/asp-net-core/article.md

       Content root path: /Users/egortarasov/fluenv/asp-net-core/Concert
 ```

-There's a few [Host variables](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#host-variables) out there.
+There are a few [Host variables](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#host-variables) out there.
 But studying `ASPNETCORE_ENVIRONMENT` and `ASPNETCORE_URLS` seems to be the most important and should give us enough knowledge to operate fluently with any hosting variable.

 ```sh
 export ASPNETCORE_URLS=http://+:5100 && dotnet run && unset ASPNETCORE_URLS